 What is Google Stadia and how will it work?

 Stadia was rumoured for more than a year before its official announcement in March 2019, having previously been called Project Yeti.
-It is a cloud gaming service whereby paid subscription members can play any of the games available, but don't have to be downloaded to a console or PC.
+It is a cloud gaming service whereby games can be purchased and played, but don't have to be downloaded to a console or PC.

 The biggest hurdle other similar services have encountered over the years is latency - the time it takes from the moment you move the controller thumbstick or press a button to the action occurring on screen.